TriplyDB/Documentation/docs/ratt/index.md

 #### Use cases

 This section provides common use cases where the `change` function is applied.
-These use cases also serve as example for how the `change` function can be used in general to fit your needs.
+These use cases also serve as examples for how the `change` function can be used in general to fit your needs.

 ##### Add padding